-RMA Associates, LLC (RMA) is pleased to submit our final FTC FISMA audit report for FY 2020.
-We conducted the audit in accordance with the Government Auditing Standards, issued by the Comptroller General of the United States, and relevant information security standards established by the Office of Management and Budget (OMB), the Department of Homeland Security (DHS), and the National Institute of Standards and Technology (NIST).
-We have also prepared the FY 2020 Inspector General (IG) FISMA Reporting Metrics Version 4.0 (April 17, 2020), as shown in Appendix C. These metrics provide reporting requirements across the NIST cybersecurity framework functional areas which are to be addressed in the independent assessment of agencies' information security programs.
-The objective of this audit was to evaluate the effectiveness of the FTC's information security program and practices for the period of October 1, 2019, to September 30, 2020.
+RMA Associates, LLC is pleased to submit our FTC FISMA audit report for FY 2021.
+We conducted the audit in accordance with the Government Auditing Standards, issued by the Comptroller General of the United States, and relevant information security standards established by the Office of Management and Budget, the Department of Homeland Security, and the National Institute of Standards and Technology (NIST).
+We have also prepared the FY 2021 Inspector General FISMA Reporting Metrics Version 1.1 (May 12, 2021), as shown in Appendix B. These metrics provide reporting requirements across the NIST cybersecurity framework functional areas which are to be addressed in the independent assessment of agencies' information security programs.
+The objective of this audit was to evaluate the effectiveness of the FTC's information security program and practices for the period of October 1, 2020, to September 30, 2021.

-In summary, we found the FTC's information security program and practices were effective for the period October 1, 2019, to September 30, 2020.
+In summary, we found the FTC's information security program and practices were effective for the period October 1, 2020, to September 30, 2021.